Haneul-Oh/AuditChain/README.md

 # Auditchain

 ## Intro
-This repository is the automated code for AWS Cloud deployment and performance measurement of AuditChain, a private blockchain system.
+This is a repository for explanations about auditchain.
+The code for auditchain is the property of my lab (SSLAB in POSTECH) and is not publicly available.

 ## About AuditChain: a Private Blockchain Platform
 AuditChain is a private blockchain system using PBFT-like consensus with linear communication complexity, assuming a partially synchronous network.
 While the traditional PBFT consensus algorithm is monolithic, block generation steps are separated from the consensus layer in AuditChain.